ebelmont/MinimalResolution/README.md

 This is a p=3 fork of [Guozhen Wang's code](https://github.com/pouiyter/MinimalResolution) for computing the Adams-Novikov E<sub>2</sub> page for the sphere (originally at p=2), using the algebraic Novikov spectral sequence.
-It also computes multiplications (by alpha1 and various beta elements).
 See [this repository](https://github.com/ebelmont/ANSS_data) for sample data and an explanation of how to interpret the data files output by the program.
 The rest of this README is Guozhen's original instructions.